This question is usually the first thing people ask about.

 Tactile Turn pens are known for their texture.
 It's where our name comes from.
 The tactile feeling when you pick one of these pens up is hard to describe, but it allows you to control the pen exactly the way you want.
 Machined pens often forget about grip, or have uncomfortable grips.
 It won't bite into your skin, but it provides just the right amount of grip.
 It is subtle, but it also protects the pens from light scratches by providing a textured surface that disguises light scratches much better than a smooth surface.

 The alloy of brass we use has a fairly high copper content so it has many of the antimicrobial properties that copper does.
-It machines beautifully and as you see the machining videos of these pens you'll see why I like to work with it.
-All parts of these pens are made from brass except the clip and bolt which are stainless steel.
+It machines beautifully and looks great when highly polished or when it has some patina.
+All parts of these pens are made from brass except the clip and bolt made from stainless steel.